mucommander/mucommander/readme.txt

 - Fixed issues with opening some bzip2 archives.
 - A single click on the current row of the inactive table can no longer trigger the filename/date/permission editor.
-- Fixed issues when exploring the SMB 'network neighborhood' (smb://)
+- Fixed issues when exploring the SMB 'network neighborhood' (smb://).
-- SFTP: fixed symlinks to directories not properly handled
+- Fixed symlinks to directories not properly handled on SFTP shares.

 Known issues:
 - Italian, Korean and Polish translations are not up-to-date.